 For the fajita seasoning

-- 1 tsp dried coriander leaf (dried cilantro leaf)
+- 1 teaspoon dried coriander leaf (dried cilantro leaf)

-- ½ tsp chilli powder I used mild chilli powder, if you want more heat use a hot chilli powder.
+- ½ teaspoon chilli powder I used mild chilli powder, if you want more heat use a hot chilli powder.

 Make the fajitas seasoning + prepare the halloumi